-The Court Messaging Project is an open-source initiative from Stanford’s Legal Design Lab, to build an out-of-the-box tool for any court or legal services group to send automated messages to their clients.
+The Court Messaging Project (now called Wise Messenger) is an open-source initiative from Stanford’s Legal Design Lab, to build an out-of-the-box tool for any court or legal services group to send automated messages to their clients.
 The overarching goal of the project is to make the court system more navigable and to improve people’s sense of procedural justice — that legal system is fair, comprehensible, and user-friendly.

 Our Current Design

 Wise Messenger allows court or legal admins to take clients’ info from their current case management system, and enroll the client in a text messaging flow custom to them.
 The client will receive an automated series of messages with reminders and tips for their upcoming obligations — to make sure that they stay on track with their legal process and are prepared for all the requirements.

 Our initial use case was a hearing reminder system for youth in the foster care system.
 The young person will receive messages with the date, time, and location of their hearings, and they’ll get a series of reminders to ensure that they’re aware and prepared for their hearings.
 The goal of the pilot use case is to improve the Failure to Appear rate for youth at hearings.
 We will be gathering data to evaluate how the messaging system affects the appearance rate, as well as the recipients’ perception of procedural justice.